Ajaokuta Steel Mill

 Ajaokuta Steel Company Limited (ASCL) popularly known as Ajaokuta Steel Mill is a steel mill in Nigeria, located in Ajaokuta, Kogi State, Nigeria.
-Built on a 24,000 hectare site starting in 1979, it is the largest steel mill in Nigeria, and the coke oven and byproducts plant are larger than all the refineries in Nigeria combined.
+Built on a 24,000 hectare site starting in 1979, it is the largest steel mill in Nigeria, and the coke oven and by-products plant are larger than all the refineries in Nigeria combined.
 However, the project was mismanaged and remains incomplete 40 years later.
 Three-quarters of the complex have been abandoned, and only the light mills have been put into operation for small-scale fabrication and the production of iron rods.
+As of 2025, the Nigerian government is trying to engage Chinese partners for a revitalization of the mill.